loyannec/zendesk-ticket-viewer/README.md

 <img align="center" src="https://github.com/loyannec/zendesk-ticket-viewer/blob/master/zendesk-logo.png" width="200" >

-This application is a simple interactive ticket viewer for the [Zendesk](https://www.zendesk.com/) Ticket API using the TDD method for development.
+This application is a simple interactive ticket viewer for the [Zendesk](https://www.zendesk.com/) Ticket API.
 This web-application displays ticket information from a Zendesk account that will:

 - Connect to the Zendesk API
 - Request all the tickets for your account